 If your company has a contract with the DoD and you touch CUI, DFARS 252.204-7012 is most likely in your contract.
 By accepting the contract you have implicitly self-attested that you are compliant with the DFARS clause, which means you have attested that your company: (1) has done a self-assessment to the 110 controls in NIST SP 800-171, (2) has a Plan of Action and Milestones (POAMs) in place showing how and when you plan to be compliant with all 110 controls.

-CUI is often transmitted or stored unnecessarily, so if you receive information from your contracting officer that would be considered CUI and it is not data that you need to complete the requirements of the contract, work with your contracting officer to eliminate the CUI.
+CUI is often transmitted or stored unnecessarily, so if you receive information from your contracting officer or your prime that would be considered CUI and it is not data that you need to complete the requirements of the contract, work with your contracting officer or your prime to eliminate the CUI.